-Most car owners may not realize it, but knowing how much your car weighs is very important.
+Most car owners may not realize it, but knowing how much your car weighs is important.
 It may be necessary when crossing certain bridges, for one.
 You may even need to report this information to the DMV for proper classification and categorization of your car.
 It also may come in handy when adding weight to your car.
 You don’t want to go over the gross vehicle weight rating, do you?
-Or simply, you might need this information when trying to sell your junk car for cash.
+Or simply, you might need this information when trying to sell your junk car.

 No matter how you look at it, knowing approximately what your car weighs is imperative.
 The weight of your car in tons will vary depending upon the make, model, year, materials used, and car type (truck, van, SUV, sedan, sports car).
 Below, we give you a more in-depth look at car weights in tons.